manusplayground/visa/README.md

 Appointments can be booked for multiple tiers of a service (tier1 or Tier 2 or Tier 3).

-Multiple agents can be serving appointments
+Multiple agents can be serving appointments for the organization

 Users can book available appointment slots under certain constraints like:
   - only one slot can be booked at a time